top of page

 • What is a significant impact that WSP Corpsmembers have had on your organization?

 Added capacity!
 We are a very small organization and wouldn’t be able to accomplish everything we do without them.
-Also, as a completely grant funded organization, it’s great to have WSP Corpsmembers to work on projects we’re really interested in doing but for which we don’t have specific funding.
+Also, as a completely grant-funded organization, it’s great to have WSP Corpsmembers to work on projects we’re interested in doing but for which we don’t have specific funding.

 Sarah Stoner Duncan